 2012-13: Hanowski joined the Flames following his senior season at St. Cloud State — scoring a goal in his first NHL game.
 The goal, in a 4-3 loss to Minnesota on April 15th, was his only point in five games and he finished the season with an even plus/minus; averaging 13:17 minutes of ice time.
 The Flames acquired Hanowski from Pitttsburgh in March 2013 as part of the Jarome Iginla trade and signed him to a two-year entry-level contract in April.
 Hanowski had a memorable senior season as the Huskies finished tied with Minnesota for first place during the regular season and were the only western team to reach the Frozen Four.
 Hanowski played in 37 of 42 games for St. Cloud, missing time in November with an upper body injury.
 He was second on the team with 17 goals and had 14 assists; finishing +1 with 18 penalty minutes.

 Ben Hanowski is an offensively-minded, goal-scoring forward who brings a mix of size, skill, and character to the rink.
-The Minnesota native also possesses uncanny vision and does his best work when the puck is on his stick.
-A shooter by trade, Hanowski has also shown solid puck-distribution abilities and can create either off the cycle or on the rush.
+The Minnesota native possesses uncanny vision and does his best work when the puck is on his stick.
+A shooter by trade, Hanowski has solid puck-distribution abilities and can create either off the cycle or on the rush.
 He possesses solid size and supple hands but needs to gain more explosiveness in his first step and learn to play a simpler, north-south type of game.
 He sometimes struggles in tighter spaces.